George Fox-Lane, 1st Baron Bingley: Early life

 His maternal grandparents were George Lane, 1st Viscount Lanesborough and, his third wife, Lady Frances Sackville (a daughter of the 5th Earl of Dorset).
 His paternal grandparents were Maj.
 Joseph Fox of Graigue, County Tipperary and the Hon.
 Thomasine Blayney (a daughter of the 2nd Baron Blayney).

 Career

 From 1734 to 1741, he was Member of Parliament for Hindon and then for the City of York from 1742 to 1761.
-In 1750, he took the additional name of Lane by an Act of Parliament in 1750, on succeeding to the estates of his maternal half-uncle, James Lane, 2nd Viscount Lanesborough.
+He took the additional name of Lane by a private act of Parliament, Lane's Name and Arms Act 1750 (24 Geo.
+2. c.
+7 Pr.), on succeeding to the estates of his maternal half-uncle, James Lane, 2nd Viscount Lanesborough.

 On 13 May 1762, Lane-Fox's father-in-law's extinct title was re-created, when he was created Baron Bingley, of Bingley in the County of York, with remainder only to his heirs male with his wife, Harriet.

 Personal life

 On 12 July 1731, he married Hon.
 Harriet Benson (c.
 1705-1771), the only child of Robert Benson, 1st Baron Bingley.
 They were the parents of: